 One of the biggest rumors for some time is creating a paid FastPass service in Walt Disney World, much like MaxPass in Disneyland.
 While we aren’t advocates of getting guests to pay even more money, we have to admit MaxPass is a much superior system than FastPass+ currently is.

 Everything about it runs smoother and it allows guests to be much more spontaneous, rather than having to decide everything months in advance.
-We don’t think Disney would be bold enough to announce a paid system at this time, as another price increase would stop the few fans actually willing to come back to Disney World at this time.
+We don’t think Disney would be bold enough to announce a paid system at this time, as another price increase would stop the few fans actually willing to come back to Disney World right now.

-If anything we could see a paid system rolled-out sometime in 2021.
+If anything we could see a paid system rolled-out sometime in 2021 which would replace FastPass+ long-term.

 It’s been rumored that an attraction reservation system is being worked into Disney Genie, and this could be the ultimate replacement for FastPass+.
-Disney could even work in a paid system into it for ride reservations and other park experiences.
+It wouldn’t surprise us if Disney even works a paid system into the Genie for ride reservations and other park experiences.

 Again, this is just my opinion, but it’s obvious Disney has been looking for a reason to replace the disaster-that-is FastPass+, and that might be a byproduct of this situation now.
 Expect the Virtual Queue system to replace FastPass+ in the short-term and something bigger like the Disney Genie after that.